 The agreed father of this mongrel kid—blending American interlock with wry Anglo clues—was Oxford poet and translator Edward Powys Mathers.
-Composing under the mantle of Torquemada—a torturer attached to the Spanish Inquisition—Mathers kinked definitions into riddles, puns, allusions, half-quotes.
+Composing under the mantle of Torquemada—infamous Spanish torturer and inquisitor—Mathers kinked definitions into riddles, puns, allusions, half-quotes.
 The hybrid took root.
 Cryptic grids appeared nationwide.
 England had sufficiently reinvented the invention to brand the puzzle as her own.

 Luminaries such as P.G.
 Wodehouse, W.H.
 Auden and Alec Guinness fell victim to the spell.
 Gradually the ground rules emerged, drafted by Torquemada’s successor in the 1940s, a Cambridge scholar aptly named Derek Macnutt, who tortured solvers under the banner of Ximenes (another Spanish sadist).

 Macnutt coined the enduring edict of cryptic lore: ‘A cryptic clue must say what it means, but need not mean what it says.’
-Confronting a puzzle, solvers must rely on each clue as a means of reaching the answer, yet doubt the multiple byroads the same clue will inspire.
+Confronting a puzzle, solvers must rely on each clue as a means of reaching the answer, yet learn to mistrust the multiple byroads the same clue will inspire.

 Driving down the point’s main ridge in 1982 I nursed the butterflies of a blind date.
 At twenty-one, an adult on paper, I was due to meet a crossword god, aged sixty-six, in his secret puzzle palace.
 But really, there was little blindness about our rendezvous.
 I’d been entering the LB mindscape six days a week for almost a decade, divining clues as personal insights into their creator.
 I knew the man’s humour (punny), his bugbears (bureaucracy), his loves (cricket, classical music).
 And to a lesser degree, he knew me.